-“Attractions 8 am to 5 pm daily” “Free shuttle busses run continuously to and from the event”
+Attractions 10 am to 5 pm daily.
+Free shuttle busses run continuously throughout the day.

 Mechanical Technology Exhibits

 The Mechanical Technology Building at the festival features a line shaft powered by a 40HP Case Power Unit with vintage equipment including; a Post Drill, Drill Press, Profile (Copy) Machine, Wood Lathe, Mortis Machine, Dove Tail Machine, Stone Mill, Corn Sheller and a Wheel Hub Lathe.
 Check out all this old-time equipment running at full speed.

 Visitors will also see hundreds of antique cars, tractors, and hit n’ miss engines on display and each afternoon at 1 pm you can “pull up a straw bale” at the Town Square Stage and watch the daily car and tractor parade.
 Plus you can see a 19th Century sawmill in operation and learn how grain was harvested and “threshed” on the farm.

 Antique Car, Tractor & Engine Registration: To pre-register your car, tractor, motorcycle, and engine display click this link.
 Feel free to upload a small bio about your exhibit and attach a picture or two of what you will be bringing to our event.
 Note: registration is not required to bring your exhibit to our festival.

 Hands-on Activities for the Entire Family!